kcleal/dysgu/README.rst

 Paired-end reads
 ****************
 To call SVs, a sorted and indexed .bam/cram is needed plus an indexed reference genome in fasta format.
 Also a working directory must be provided to store temporary files.
-There are a few different ways to run dysgu depending on the type of data you have.
+There are a few ways to run dysgu depending on the type of data you have.
 For paired-end data the `run` command is recommended which wraps the `fetch` and `call` commands::

     dysgu run reference.fa samp1_temp input.bam > svs.vcf